jitsi/handbook/docs/dev-guide/ljm-api.md

 ## Getting Started

-1. The first thing you must do in order to use Jitsi Meet API is to initialize `JitsiMeetJS` object:
+1. The first thing you must do in order to use the Jitsi Meet API is to initialize `JitsiMeetJS` object:

 ```javascript
 JitsiMeetJS.init();